Better screening for all women

 - Decreases the number of patients called back for additional testing, resulting in less anxiety and decreased costs

 Although studies have shown all patients may benefit from 3D mammography compared to standard digital mammography, patients with denser breasts, described as "heterogeneously dense" or "extremely dense" in their mammogram report, benefit more due to more tissue overlap.

 Medicare covers payment for 3D mammography.
 If you have private insurance by a different company, be sure to ask if it is a covered benefit before scheduling an appointment.
 If 3D mammography is not covered but you would like to have it, the out-of-pocket fee is $75.
 If you do not have insurance, please speak to a Gundersen financial counselor to find out what your out-of-pocket cost will be.

-Call the Center for Breast Care at (608) 775-2886 to schedule a 3D mammogram.
+To schedule a 3D mammogram, call your preferred location or use MyChart (available at most locations).
 If you have questions, talk to your primary care provider.